Detecting multiple generalized change-points by isolating single ones: Introduction

 When $f_t$ is assumed to be piecewise-constant, the existing change-point detection techniques are mainly split into two categories based on whether the change-points are detected all at once or one at a time.
 The former category mainly includes optimization-based methods, in which the estimated signal is chosen based on its least squares or log-likelihood fit to the data, penalized by a complexity rule in order to avoid overfitting.
 The most common example of a penalty function is the Schwarz Information Criterion (SIC); see \cite{Yao} for details.
 To solve the implied penalization problem, dynamic programming approaches, such as the Segment Neighborhood (SN) and Optimal Partitioning (OP) methods of \cite{Auger_Lawrence} and \cite{Jackson}, have been developed.
 In an attempt to improve on OP's computational cost, \cite{Killick_PELT} introduce the PELT method, based on a pruning step applied to OP's dynamic programming approach.
-A non-parametric adaptation of PELT is given in \cite{Haynes_npPelt}. \cite{Rigaill} introduces an improvement over classical SN algorithms, through a pruning approach called PDPa, while \cite{Maidstone_et_al} give two algorithms by combining ideas from PELT and PDPa. \cite{Niu_Zhang} present an algorithm which at each point $X_t$ calculates a function and ranks the data points in a decreasing order according to this function's value.
-The top $\hat{N}$ points that minimize an information criterion are the estimated change-points.
+A non-parametric adaptation of PELT is given in \cite{Haynes_npPelt}. \cite{Rigaill} introduces an improvement over classical SN algorithms, through a pruning approach called PDPa, while \cite{Maidstone_et_al} give two algorithms by combining ideas from PELT and PDPa. \cite{SMUCE} propose the simultaneous multiscale change-point estimator (SMUCE) for the change-point problem in the case of exponential family regression; solving an optimization problem is also required.
+The FDRSeg method of \cite{LiMunk} is a combination of False Discovery Rate (FDR) control and global segmentation methods in a multiscale way; the change-points are again detected all at once.